Getting Started

 - Web / React Guide — Embedding in React applications, imperative renderer API

-- Python API Reference — Full Python API documentation
+- Python Pipeline API — Full Python API documentation

-- TypeScript API Reference — Full TypeScript API documentation
+- TypeScript Pipeline API — Full TypeScript API documentation